pbsmyth/command-line/lessons.md

 4. When the terminal pops up, you will likely see either a window with black text over white background or colored text over a black background.You know you're in the right place when you see the `$`.

-Bonus points: if you really want to get the groove of just typing instead of pointing and clicking, you can press `Win (⊞ )` to open the Start menu, start typing `git bash` and then hit `Enter` to open a git bash window.
+Bonus points: if you really want to get the groove of just typing instead of pointing and clicking, you can press <kbd>Win (⊞)</kbd> to open the Start menu, start typing `git bash` and then hit <kbd>Enter</kbd> to open a git bash window.
 This will pull up a command window without touching your mousepad.

 ## Command prompt `$`